fernandoapeguero/hotelreservation/README.md

 # Hotel Reservation App

-The hotel reservation app allows you to reserve room see reservations and many more things.
+The hotel reservation app allows you to reserve room, create an account, have administrative access to all the resources of the hotel rooms, reservations and customer.